 During her training, Ines was able to immerse herself in meetings with stakeholders of all backgrounds.
 She felt she could openly connect, exchange ideas, and develop her skills.
 As a hospital consultant, Ines was able to open the door to collaboration with innovators and entrepreneurs rather than remain stuck in a purely clinical or academic lane.

 Ines got to see EIT innovators at work from a new angle in her home country Croatia with the EIT's Startups meet Healthcare providers.
 As her hospital was a "challenge owner", Ines could provide a challenge to the EIT Community's start-up teams.
-Since patients often have difficulties adhering to medication prescriptions, her challenge was creating ways to overcome these difficulties -- "Tools to Identify, Monitor, and Optimize Patient's Medication Excellence."
+Since patients often have difficulties adhering to medication prescriptions, her challenge was creating ways to overcome these difficulties -- "Tools to Identify, Monitor, and Optimize Patient's Medication Adherence."
 The start-ups delivered.
 From mobile apps to robots, Ines was proud to see Croatians getting active in innovating healthcare and addressing critical medical needs.

 Today, Ines highly recommends participating in the EIT Community.
 No matter what field you're in or where you come from, Ines would say the experience is well worth it!